dandysi-labs/laravel-batch-upload/README.md

 ;
 ```

-To ensure scheduled batches are dispatched you will need to add a schedule command in the console kernel:
+<a id="dispatch-command"></a>To ensure scheduled batches are dispatched you will need to add a schedule command in the console kernel:

 ```php
 class Kernel extends ConsoleKernel